 The past two years, the collaboration has been expanded to also include Prof Nakazono and his group.
 They are working on aerenchyma formation and also the barrier to radial oxygen loss in rice, maize (that does not form a barrier), a wild maize relative (teosinte) and some exciting introgression lines that also form barriers.
 The ongoing research with Nagoya University has been supported by the Sasakawa Foundation, the Villum Foundation and recently also the Carlsberg Foundation.

-In addition to the two major collaborations with UWA and NU outlined above, I am also collaborating with Radboud University (Profs Visser and Roelof), Utrecht University (Prof Voesenek), Florida Atlantic University (Prof Koch) where I am also an affiliated associate professor.
+In addition to the two major collaborations with UWA and NU outlined above, I am also collaborating with Udine University (Profs Casolo and Zancani), Radboud University (Profs Visser and Roelof), Utrecht University (Prof Voesenek), Florida Atlantic University (Prof Koch) where I am also affiliated associate professor.